kashyapjoshi/kashyapjoshi.github.io/_pages/cv.md

 ------
 * Mentored various teams for participation at robotics competitions:
   * Team Robocon MPSTME, 2014-2016.
 The team won "Best usage of Mathworks Tools for Modelling & Simulations" awards at ABU Robocon India in 2015 & 2016.
   * Team AUV MPSTME, 2018-2019.
-The team stood 4th internationally at SAUVC in 2018 & bagged a prize for "Social media", while standing 7th internationally in 2019.
+The team stood 4th internationally at SAUVC in 2018 & bagged the "Social media prize", while standing 7th internationally in 2019.